 What are you focusing on at the moment?

 Apart from my teaching responsibilities, I also take a keen interest in research.
 My research interests are focussed around the theme of time series analysis and forecasting with Singular Spectrum Analysis (SSA).
 I was privileged to learn SSA under the supervision and guidance of Dr. Hossein Hassani, a world-renowned researcher in SSA.
 As a filtering and signal extraction technique, SSA is extremely useful for analysing, understanding and extracting the underlying trends and oscillations in time series data to produce more accurate forecasts into the future.

-You have joined fairly recently and are now part of UAL Early Career Researchers scheme.
-How has LCF, as part of UAL, supported your profressional development and your research?
+When you joined, you were part of UAL Early Career Researchers scheme.
+How has LCF, as part of UAL, supported your professional development and your research?

-As a newly established Business School, the FBS is keen on enhancing its research profile and I continue to receive enormous support and encouragement from both the Programme Director Liz Gee and my Line Manager Matteo Montecchi who appreciate and understand the importance of research for teaching, practice and development.
+As a newly established Business School, the FBS is keen on enhancing its research profile and I continue to receive enormous support and encouragement from Associate Dean Liz Gee who appreciates and understands the importance of research for teaching, practice and development.
 The guidance received from Rosemary Varley, Research Development and Subject Director, with completing a comprehensive research plan and accessing research funding has also been outstanding.
 Having been recognised as an Early Career Researcher, the University too continues to provide support sessions and guidance for developing research, including reduced teaching responsibilities during this period.
 Moreover, my application for Sabbatical leave via UAL’s sabbatical scheme was approved and it provides funding to cover my teaching and thereby enables me to concentrate heavily on producing most original and best executed research.
 I look forward to publishing more high quality research outputs over the coming years to enable the FBS to be better placed at the next Research Excellence Framework (REF).